 - Laminoforaminotomy: A laminoforaminotomy combines two minimally invasive procedures to ensure lasting relief for radiculopathy: A laminectomy (which involves removal of the lamina—or backside portion of a vertebra—to relieve spinal cord compression) and a foraminotomy (broadening of the foramina to release nerve compression from foraminal stenosis).

 - Cervical Posterior Foraminotomy: During a Cervical Posterior Foraminotomy (CPF), your surgeon decompresses pinched nerves in the cervical spine by accessing the affected nerve from the backside of the neck.
 Your surgeon then removes fragments of enlarged or protruding bone and cartilage that interrupts normal nerve functioning in the shoulders, arms, or hands.

 Interested in receiving sophisticated—and effective—solutions to radiculopathy?
 Our award-winning surgeon, Dr. Frazier, is an expert at redefining relief.
 Well-versed in traditional and cutting-edge surgical techniques, Dr. Frazier offers dozens of surgical and non-surgical treatments to reverse radiculopathy.

 Am I a candidate for Radiculopathy/Pinched Nerve treatments?

 Determine your eligibility for conservative & minimally invasive treatments.

-Dr. Frazier is a Harvard-trained, board-certified orthopedic spine surgeon.
+Dr. Frazier is a Harvard-trained, board certified orthopedic spine surgeon.
 He’s held an academic appointment at Columbia University College of Physicians and Surgeons and New York’s SUNY Downstate.
-Dr. Frazier is also a respected lecturer, accomplished researcher, published author on spine disorders and treatment and continues to consult for several international spine companies.
+Dr. Frazier is also a respected lecturer, accomplished researcher, published author on spine disorders and treatment, and a consultant for several international spine companies.